-After spending a couple of weeks in Rome and Tuscany, during the months of November and December, we drove down south where we spent 4 nights in serene Sorrento.
-Of course, we took a tour of the stunning Amalfi Coast and went on a wet but amazing stroll through the rainy and mysterious city of Pompeii.
+After spending a couple of weeks in Rome and Tuscany, during November and December, my partner and I drove down south, where we spent 4 nights in the serene seaside enclave of Sorrento.

-Despite occasional rain showers, which are normal during the winter months, the carefree seaside village of Sorrento was dressed up and buzzing with holiday frivolity.
-Our home base was the Hotel Antiche Mura, a conveniently located boutique hotel perched on top of a deep ravine.
-It was only a block from the Piazza Tasso, a cafe-lined square in the center of town.
+Sorrento was dressed up and buzzing with holiday cheer, making it extra festive.
+Our home base was the Hotel Antiche Mura, a conveniently located and charming boutique hotel perched above a deep ravine.

-Sorrento was busier than usual because an Italian film festival was being held during the time we were there.
+Sorrento was busier than usual because an Italian film festival was being held there.
 Filmmakers and their entourages filled the cafes and crowded the sidewalks as they networked and made deals.
-We used our film industry connections to score passes to the festival and some of the parties even though we didn’t understand a word of Italian.
+We took advantage of our film industry connections to score free passes to the festival and were invited to several parties, even though we didn’t understand a word of Italian.
 It was Felliniesque, to say the least.

-On one of the days we were there, we hired a driver who took us on an all-day tour of the Amalfi Coast and Pompeii.
-As far as I’m concerned, that’s the best way to maneuver the winding coastal roads.
-Our driver was familiar with the terrain, knew exactly where to go, and was laid-back and relaxed.
+We hired a driver who took us on a private tour of the Amalfi Coast and Pompeii.
+It’s the best way to maneuver the winding coastal roads.
+Giuseppe was familiar with the terrain, knew exactly where to go, and was laid-back and relaxed.
 He took us to an olive oil tasting and then to the towns of Positano and Amalfi.

-The road was closed off after Amalfi because of a landslide, so we took the mountain route over to Pompeii.
-Despite the fact that rain began to pour, we traversed through the sparkling wet ruins in wonder.
+The road was closed beyond Amalfi because of a landslide, so we took the mountain route to Pompeii.
+Rain began to pour down, but we traversed through the sparkling and wondrous wet ruins.
 I think it made some of our photographs even better.

 Sorrento, Italy